micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

-Micro API is a media type for web APIs using hypermedia and linked data.
+Micro API is a media type for self-documenting APIs on the web using hypermedia and linked data.
 It consists of a *strict* subset of [JSON-LD](http://json-ld.org), a vocabulary, and semantics for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 As the name implies, it is intended to be very concise and therefore easy to implement.
 Its registered media type is:

 ```yaml
 Content-Type: application/vnd.micro+json
 ```

-The current published version is **9 January 2016**, and the media type is [registered](https://www.iana.org/assignments/media-types/application/vnd.micro+json) with the [IANA](http://www.iana.org/).
+The current published version is **2016-09-04**, and the media type is [registered](https://www.iana.org/assignments/media-types/application/vnd.micro+json) with the [IANA](http://www.iana.org/).

 ## Introduction